Ollie Taylor

+Biography

 Taylor was selected by the Cleveland Cavaliers in the 12th round of the 1970 NBA draft.
-Although he did not see action in the NBA, he went on to play in four ABA seasons with the New York Nets, San Diego Conquistadors, and Carolina Cougars.
+Although he did not see action in the National Basketball Association (NBA), he went on to play in four ABA seasons with the New York Nets, San Diego Conquistadors, and Carolina Cougars.

-Born in New York City, Taylor rode the bench in high school before jumping center against Kareem Abdul-Jabbar in college and playing against Julius Erving and Rick Barry in the ABA.
+Born in New York City, Taylor rode the bench in high school before jumping vs. center against Kareem Abdul-Jabbar in college and playing against Julius Erving and Rick Barry in the ABA.
 Along the way, he set numerous National Junior College Athletic Association (NJCAA) records while leading San Jacinto to the 1968 national title.
 Taylor followed that up by lifting Houston to a Sweet 16 appearance in 1970.
 Taylor had a 46 in vertical leap, which he used for dunking.

+Following his basketball career, Taylor worked as an aviation mechanic for United Airlines for 37 years.
+He died in Pearland, Texas on April 6, 2025, at the age of 78.